MorrellLAB/morex_reference/morex_v2/50k_9k_BOPA_SNP/README.md

 Following the same procedure as the BOPA SNPs, we "manually" blast using the IPK server https://webblast.ipk-gatersleben.de/barley_ibsc/.

-First, let's create a fasta file containing only the failed SNPs.
+We already created the fasta file for the 50k SNPs in Step 2.

 ```bash
 # In dir: ~/Shared/Datasets/Genotyping/Contextual_Sequences